Clifford Carlton Cravath

 Cravath was the first big leaguer from the San Diego area to make good in the big leagues.
 First, he spent a significant portion of his career in top level minor leagues, primarily with the Pacific Coast League's Los Angeles Angels (with whom he was PCL MVP in 1907) and the American Association's Minneapolis Millers.
 He reached the majors with the Boston Red Sox in 1908 and seemed to be making good, batting .258 with 11 triples, when he was sold to the Chicago White Sox for the 1909 season.
 He played 23 games with the ChiSox and Washington Senators in 1909, batting only .161, before returning to the minors for several years.
 In 1910 and 1911, he won batting titles in the American Association and also led the circuit in homers.
 No one tracked RBI in the AA, or else he may have been the first Triple Crown winner in loop history.

-His 119 career home runs were nearly enough to reach the all-time record of 138 by Roger Connor.
-However, the record wouldn't have lasted long since Babe Ruth passed Connor in 1921 and eventually hit 714.
-Cravath was the quickest player in major league history to reach 100 home runs (in 1,016 games) until he was surpassed by Babe Ruth (who needed just 528 games).
+Gavvy's 119 career home runs were nearly enough to reach the all-time record of 138 by Roger Connor; before it was known Connor had the crown first, Cravath was often incorrectly recognized as the first home run king.
+His record would never have lasted since Babe Ruth passed everyone in 1921 and eventually hit 714.
+Cravath was the fastest player in major league history to reach 100 home runs (in 1,016 games) until he was surpassed by The Babe (who needed just 528 games).

 Cravath later returned to the Phillies staff as a coach in 1923 and was a scout for the Minneapolis Millers.
-After his baseball days, he moved to Southern California and became involved in the real estate market.
+After his baseball days, he moved to southern California and became involved in the real estate market.
 He was elected a magistrate in Laguna Beach in 1927, serving 36 years in that role, and died of a heart ailment there at age 83 in 1963.
+Posthumously, he earned entrance into the San Diego Hall of Champions and the Philadelphia Baseball Wall of Fame.

 - 2-time NL On-Base Percentage Leader (1915 & 1916)